jasonpatrickellykrause/istio-training/labs/x-istioctl.md

 80       web-frontend                          /*
 ```

-From the output we can see the domain `customers`, the match and the virtual service that configures the routing rules.
+We can see the domain `customers`, the match, and the virtual service that configures the routing rules from the output.
 The virtual service name is read from the metadata that Istio sets in one of its filters:

 ```json
 "metadata": {